Updated Mar 14, 2026 § For Pets

 2-year cost comparison: AirTag $29 total vs Fi Series 3 $530 vs Tractive $370

-The "no subscription" framing can be misleading when you look at total cost over time.
-Here's what each tracker actually costs over two years:
+The “no subscription” framing can be misleading when you look at total cost over time.
+Tom’s Guide’s pet tracker comparison found that subscription trackers cost $300-600 over 2 years while Bluetooth trackers stay under $35.
+Here’s what each tracker actually costs:

 Before choosing: Ask yourself one question.
 If your dog escaped right now, would there be at least 5-10 iPhones or Galaxy phones within a few hundred feet of wherever your dog would run?
 If yes, a Bluetooth tracker can work.
 If not, you need GPS with cellular.